 On March 15, 2017, we signed a letter of intent with Transocean Inc. ("Transocean") for the purchase of all of certain Transocean subsidiaries owning 10 jack-up rigs and the rights under five newbuilding contracts (the "Transocean Transaction").
 On May 31, 2017, we completed the Transocean Transaction for a total price of \$1,240.5 million.
 Three of the jack-up rigs we acquired, "Idun," "Mist" and "Odin," were, at the time, employed with Chevron for operations in Thailand.
 Transocean, as the seller, retained the revenue, expenses and cash flow associated with the three rigs under contract upon closing of the Transocean Transaction.
-Two of the jack-up rigs we acquired are currently employed with drilling contracts.
-Since the acquisition closed, two of the rigs under the newbuilding contracts have been delivered, "Saga" and "Skald," and an additional three are scheduled to be delivered by the first quarter of 2022.
+Since the acquisition closed, two of the rigs under the newbuilding contracts have been delivered, "Saga" and "Skald," and an additional three are scheduled to be delivered in 2023.
 Of the rigs initially delivered at closing, four were standard jack-up rigs and six were premium jack-up rigs.
-Since the closing of the Transocean Transaction, we have divested three of the standard jack-up rigs and entered into a sale agreement to sell the fourth standard jack-up rig as there was no economic incentive to reactivate these rigs.
+Since the closing of the Transocean Transaction, we have divested all of the four standard jack-up rigs and two cold stacked premium jack-up rigs as there was no economic incentive to reactivate these rigs.